SixBytesUnder/infoboard/README.md

 # pull latest files from git
 $ git pull

-# check .env.example and compare to existing .env to see if new settings are needed
+# check .env.example and compare to existing .env to see if any new settings are needed
 $ vim.tiny .env.example
 $ vim.tiny .env